 Catholic Volunteer Network Partnership

 Committed to the vital role that parishes play in the renewal of our Church and the lifelong faith-formation of Catholics, the Boston College School of Theology and Ministry is excited to offer a 50% tuition scholarship for qualified lay applicants working full-time in parish ministry across the U.S. and world who are admitted to an STM degree or 18-credit certificate program.
 Opportunity for more aid is also available.

 Catholic education has always been at the heart of the Church’s mission in the world, animated by educators who are committed to honoring the dignity of each student, ultimately helping to form compassionate, faith-filled disciples committed to the common good.
-In honor of their steadfast work, STM is delighted to guarantee at least a 50% tuition scholarship for lay Catholic school teachers and administrators in an STM degree or certificate program.
+In honor of their steadfast work, STM is delighted to offer at least a 50% tuition scholarship for qualified lay Catholic school teachers and administrators in an STM degree or 18-credit certificate program.

 The School of Theology and Ministry (STM) at Boston College offers a thorough curriculum in Hispanic ministry and theology.
 This partnership will prepare or renew people – academically, professionally, and spiritually – to render effective ministry within Hispanic communities in pastoral settings.
 Qualified lay applicants, Hispanic and non-Hispanic, who demonstrate a clear commitment to Hispanic ministry and theology, and who intend to work with Hispanic communities after completing their studies are eligible for at least a 75% tuition scholarships.
 Scholarships are awarded based on merit, promise and availability.